|

 Jim is a registered Landscape Architect, a Member of the American Planning Association, an Associate Member of the Urban Land Institute, and holds CLARB Certification.
 In recognition of his experience, former Montana Governor Marc Racicot appointed him as chairman of the Montana Landscape Architecture Registration Board in 1995.

-In his spare time, he avidly pursues shooting sports, fly-fishing and upland bird hunting across the mountain states.
+Jim lives with his wife Cindy in Billings and avidly pursues sporting clays shooting, fly-fishing and upland bird hunting across the mountain states.
 Jim also takes special pride in his sporting clays course design, as well as native garden design and landscape restoration projects.

 |